Home » Blog » Governance Automation: Control processes securely and efficiently

 Prevent uncontrolled growth in Microsoft Teams with Teams Manager

 Without an automated governance strategy, Microsoft 365 environments quickly get out of control.
-Companies face the following challenges:
+It administrators face the following challenges:

 • Uncontrolled growth of teams and groups: Without clear guidelines, unstructured and redundant teams are created, making it difficult to maintain an overview.